Tradeoffs between phenology and geographic shifts in the Eastern Pacific

 Broadly, I will look at the factors influencing the dispersal, movement, and settlement of eels (and other fishes) from Baja, Mexico to the California Channel Islands.
 Ultimately, I worked to understand how fish populations persist in this area of California, which has complex oceanographic conditions.
 My work used a diverse combination of tools to examine the factors that influence dispersal of fish larvae in the Eastern Pacific, with a specific focus on eels, including:

 Large-scale Bayesian statistical models

-Morphology (published -- body shape of eel larvae influences their range!)
+Morphology (published -- body shape of Eastern Pacific eel larvae predicts their larval geographic range)

 Moray eel coloration and its relationship to habitat (published -- coloration is related to habitat)

 Extracting DNA from California morays from MX and the US

 Body shape is related to dispersal distance for Eastern Pacific leptocephali